Quantum state reduction of general initial states through spontaneous unitarity violation: Quantum state reduction from spontaneous unitarity violations

 Notice that the change in $\theta$ from time $t$ to $t+dt$ is completely specified by the values of $\theta$ and $\xi$ at time $t$ itself.
 The time evolution is thus a Markovian process without memory~\cite{Bassi_03_PhyRep}.
 Moreover, because the value of the stochastic variable $\xi$ is newly sampled for every realisation of the measurement process, the time evolution cannot be used for quantum state cloning, despite being non-linear~\cite{Wootters_Nat_82,DIEKS1982}.

 The non-linear dynamics on the Bloch sphere defined by Eq.~\eqref{eq:thetadot} has stable fixed points at $\theta = 0$ and $\theta=\pi$, which represent the two pointer states appearing in the initial state superposition.
 It also has an unstable fixed line separating the attractive fixed points (a separatrix) at $\theta =\cos^{-1}(\xi)$, as shown in Fig.~\ref{fig1}.
 If the value of the randomly sampled variable $\xi$ is such that the initial value $\theta(t=0)\equiv\theta_0$ lies above the separatrix, the state evolves towards $\theta=\pi$ under the non-unitary time evolution, while it evolves towards $\theta=0$ otherwise.
 The probability for ending up at either pole is thus determined by the probability for the randomly selected value $\xi$ to be smaller or larger than $\cos(\theta_0)$.
 Choosing the range from which $\xi$ is sampled to be $[-1,1]$ results in final state statistics equaling Born's rule~\cite{Mertens_PRA_21, Mertens22}.
+This ensures the emergence of Born's rules in Eq.~\eqref{eq:thetadot} and Eq.~\eqref{2 state eq2} for uniformly distributed $\xi$ and this property will be utilized to construct more general models in the following sections.
+Notice that restricting $\xi$ to be sampled from a bounded domain restricts the type of underlying physical processes that may give rise to the stochastic evolution $\xi(t)$.
+It does not, however, introduce a state-dependence in the value or probability distribution of $\xi(t)$, and thus does not impose Born's rule in the definition of the stochastic variable.

-With the choice $x=1$, the time evolution of Eq.~\eqref{2 state eq1} thus defines a model for DQSR starting from a two-state superposition in the initial state.
-The spontaneous breakdown of unitarity takes place in a time scaling with $\epsilon \mathcal{N}$ so that microscopic objects take arbitrarily long to be affected by infinitesimal $\epsilon$ while the collapse process is instantaneous in the thermodynamic limit $\mathcal{N}\to\infty$, even for a vanishingly small non-unitary perturbation.
+With the choice $x=1$, the time evolution of Eq.~\eqref{2 state eq1} defines a model for DQSR starting from a two-state superposition in the initial state.
+The spontaneous breakdown of unitarity takes place in a time scaling with $\epsilon \mathcal{N}$ so that microscopic objects take arbitrarily long to be affected by a nearly infinitesimal $\epsilon$, while the collapse process is nearly instantaneous in the limit of large $\mathcal{N}$, even for very small non-unitary perturbations.
 Moreover, the stable end states of the quantum state reduction are given by the symmetry-breaking pointer states, and Born's rule statistics emerge spontaneously.